jeffgerhard/jrss/README.md

 The repo includes a demo `feeds/feeds-demo.csv` file that has some sample RSS feeds in it.
 Rename or copy this file as `feeds/feeds.csv` and you can edit it by adding whatever other feeds you want.
 There are four columns in this csv: feed name, feed category, feed url, and (not-yet-implemented) feed filter.

-The feeds are parsed and entries are saved in a sqlite database, and an index.html file is generated, suitable for moving and deplying on a server wherever you might like it.
+The feeds are parsed and entries are saved in a sqlite database, and an index.html file is generated, suitable for moving and deploying on a server wherever you might like it.
 The program attempts to find and include favicons for the feeds (this is where that DuckDuckGo module might help for those that are hard to find).

 _This is a beta version_ and needs a lot of code cleanup!
 But simply run the `jpage.py` after all is set up.